 Overview

-Uruguayans are justly proud of their glorious 660km of coastline of white sand beaches.
-Best-known is the sophisticated resort of Punta del Este - renowned for its ostentatious wealth and celebrity visitors.
+Uruguay is a friendly country with a lively capital city and fantastic white sand beaches.
+Uruguayans are justly proud of their glorious 660km of coastline.
+Best-known is the sophisticated resort of Punta del Este, renowned for its ostentatious wealth and celebrity visitors.

-In the lively waterfront capital of Montevideo, modern skyscrapers jostle with art deco and colonial buildings.
+In the vibrant waterfront capital of Montevideo, modern skyscrapers jostle with art deco and colonial buildings.
 The city has a thriving cultural and entertainment scene.
 Uruguay also shelters one of Latin America’s best preserved colonial towns, the port of Colonia del Sacramento – an easy day excursion across the River Plate from Buenos Aires.

 Our top holiday styles to Uruguay